noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

     * My favorite of the Honor Harrington series.
 Just an excellent all around sci-fi novel.
 10. *Arc Light* by Eric Harry
     * A great WW3 novel.
 Most in the genre dance around nukes because they make it hard to have a good conventional war when the industrial base of both sides has been obliterated.
 Arc Light doesn't hold back in that regard and manages to make it work in a convincing scenario.
 There is no good side in this story, there are no real winners.
 The sense of dread the book conveys is potent and I felt helpless as the situation spirals out of control.
+11. *Game Over: Blork Raider* by Midam
+    * A fun little comic a co-worker introduced me to back around 2019.
+Follows a videogame hero trying to save the princess as he is repeatedly killed, crippled, and maimed in the effort by all sorts of devious traps, weird monsters, and bad luck.
+12. *Game Over: No Problemo* by Midam
+    * I forgot the name of this series and couldn't find it again online until recently.
+Apparently it's only been published in France and never in the US which made it harder to find.
+13. *Game Over: Gouzi Gouzi Gouzi* by Midam
+    * I honestly have no idea why this series hasn't been published in the US.
+It's hilarious and is pretty much entirely visual so there isn't really any translation to do.

 ## 2022
 1. *Fatherneed* by Kyle Pruett